arkency/posts/posts/2015-08-16-null-pattern-in-practice-ruby.md

 (`is_preview`) is **passed down through number of partials that the page is consisted of**.

-We have a class called `EventPool` that is responsible to gather and keep data to quickly anwers one question.
-Whether a given ticket type is available to buy or not.
+We have a class called `EventPool` which is responsible for gathering and keeping data to quickly answer the one question - whether a given ticket type is available to buy or not.
 In other words, it checks its inventory status.
 Naturally when organizers are in the process of adding tickets and haven't saved them yet, they are still